2023–2024 Performance Competitions Guidelines

-- With the uncertainties caused by the COVID-19 pandemic, states have the option in 2020 to hold live or video competitions.
+- States have the option in 2023 to hold live or video competitions.
 Search for your state to verify the type of competition and other details.
 Entrants are responsible for verifying the format (live or video) prior to entering the competition.
+Some states offer State Representatives the option to perform for comments only and will notify Representatives if this is an option.

 - Primary communication is via email.
-The application must have accurate email addresses for entrant, teacher and parents.
+The registration must have accurate email addresses for entrant, teacher and parents.
+Participants should check spam/junk folders to ensure they receive all communications regarding the competitions.

 - An entrant may enter each individual competition in only one state.